cnti-testcatalog/testsuite/CONTRIBUTION_LADDER.md

 * [Mark issues as duplicates](https://help.github.com/en/articles/about-duplicate-issues-and-pull-requests)
 * Close and assign issues and pull requests

-Contributors must agree to and follow this Contributing Guide.
+Contributors will agree to and follow this Contributing Guide.

 ### How to become a contributor